 There are two secretaries (Tamara Schalkx and Rachèl Croonen) who can be contacted through hwm.office@wur.nl for administrative issues.
-Rachèl mostly handles student-related issues (but please email to hwm.office@wur.nl, so Tamara can step in when needed).
+Rachèl mostly handles student-related issues and is also the internship coordinator, but please email to hwm.office@wur.nl, so Tamara can step in when needed.

 Internship students have one supervisor at the internship provider and one from HWM (Table 1).
-The HWM supervisor should be a permanent staff member1.
+The HWM supervisor should be a permanent staff member.
 Most supervision is done by the internship provider, but the HWM supervisor should be kept informed to safeguard the academic level.

 For internships you also need an examiner.
-The examiner is not involved in the project but checks the level of the products (internship plan / report) and grading and is present at the examination (Sec.
-3.15).
+The examiner is not involved in the project but checks the level of the products (final and reflection report) and grading and is present at the presentation and examination (Sec.
+3.17).
 The examiner should be a permanent staff member.
 Who the examiner will be, is determined at the start of the project.